Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 One of my first conversations was with my neighbour, because he had asked us to look after his cat while he went to Vietnam.
 I felt really awkward about bringing it up but I said to him, "I've promised myself to talk about this", and I asked him if he knew much about the climate crisis and if he had considered the climate impact of his flight.
 To my surprise he wasn't offended and we had a really good conversation.
 It made me realise that I could and should talk about this, and that I can make a difference in this way.

+> "I wondered why so many people kept flying, but I usually stayed quiet.
+So I gave myself a NY resolution to be brave and ask people questions."

 Since then I haven’t talked about anything else!
 So many people have told me they feel really inspired by the campaign, and everyone I’ve spoken to has said they are really glad that I said something, and that they wish they’d realised this sooner.
 And that’s why this is the best NY resolution I’ve ever made.

 #### Flight Free UK: